mrsilver76/listporter/README.md

 ### Other options

 - **`-k`, `--update`**
   Instructs Plex to update or scan the specified library before ListPorter starts importing playlists.
 This ensures any new songs you’ve added to your Plex library are recognized and indexed *before importing*.
 Without this, your playlists might reference new tracks Plex hasn’t scanned yet, which can cause errors during import.

+>[!NOTE]
+>ListPorter waits for the Plex library scan to finish before importing playlists.
+The time this takes depends on your library size and number of changes.
+There will also be a short 5-10 second delay between Plex finishing the scan and ListPorter continuing.

 - **`-v`, `--verbose`**
   Outputs additional information to the log files to aid in debugging.